brandonlu1/brandonlu1/README.md

 ### Hi there 👋
 I'm currently an undergraduate studying Computer Science at Rochester Institute of Technology.
 I enjoy pouring my time into developing web applications I am passionate about.
-I have experience developing full-stack applications using the MERN tech stack, as well as Angular and Spring Boot.
+I have experience developing full-stack applications using React and Angular, as well as Express and Java Boot Spring.
 As an immersing software engineer, I am excited to try my hand at new skills and learn new technologies!

 #### Links
 [LinkedIn](https://www.linkedin.com/in/brandon-lu-b6079b163/)